Die Hauptstadt, Capricorn

 Martin frowned.
 “They were… Aquarians?”

 “—an ELPIS leader named Omicron to save Kovich and the other disadvantaged children,” came Francis’s voice as he approached them with Nico and Klaus.
+His v-cigarette was burning in-between his fingers.
 “During the chaos, another ELPIS leader named Gamma found Kovich and killed him, which led to your son’s death.
 It’s what we’d call a botched gambit pileup back in the cities.”
 He placed a hand on his chest.
 “I apologize on Gamma’s behalf for what happened to Kovich… and in turn your son.”

 Martin’s eyes narrowed.
 “I recognize your voice, Mr. Foxman.
 We spoke briefly over the phone about our arrangements… the irony doesn’t escape me.”
 He glanced across the platform towards the group of peacekeepers.
 “Where is this Gamma now?”